Nivaturimika/Katerina-Engine/docs/Devlogs/2024-06/log_en.md

 Oh dear it's been so long since we haven't met each other (it's been 1 month).

-It's now pride month, and it's interesting how far we've come in regards to our first release, v1.0 looked radically different than Alice does now.
+It's now pride month, and it's interesting how far we've come in regards to our first release, v1.0 looked radically different than KatEngine does now.

 So we want to thank all of you who have continued to support us through our 1.5 years of existence.